 The Precious Tomato

-Without a doubt, there are millions of dishes in which the tomato is one of the principle ingredients, or in which it is used as the base for recipes.
-It could be for its color, flavour, or versatility, and heaven knows the tomato has travelled a long way since the ancient Aztecs, to finally find itself in today's recipes.
-The tomato accompanied corn, potatoes, hot peppers (pepperoncino) and the sweet potato on its journey to finally be introduced in Spain at the beginning of the 1500's ( during the crossing voyages of Cristoforo Colombo).
+Without a doubt, there are millions of dishes where the tomato is one of the main ingredients, or where it is used as a base for recipes.
+It could be for its color and flavor, or for its versatility.
+And heaven knows what a long way has traveled the tomato since the times of the ancient Aztecs, to finally find itself in today's recipes.

-The cultivation of the tomato plant had been already diffused in pre-Colombian Mexico and Peru, then introduced to Europe by the Spaniards in the 16th century- though only as an ornamental plant, and not as one to be consumed.
-It was believed to be absolutely poisonous for its high content of solanina, a substance considered at that time, to be harmful to man.
-In fact, in 1544, the Italian herbalist Pietro Matthioli, classified the tomato plant along with other poisonous plants; even though he admitted having heard that the fruit was fried in oil, and then eaten in some regions.
+The cultivation of the tomato plant was already common in pre-Colombian Mexico and Peru, when it was introduced to Europe by the Spaniards in the 16th century as an ornamental plant, and not as one to be consumed.
+It was believed to be extremely poisonous for its high content of solanine, a substance considered to be harmful to man at the time.
+In fact, in 1544, the Italian herbalist Pietro Matthioli, classified the tomato along with other poisonous plants, even though he admitted having heard that the fruit was fried in oil, and then eaten in some regions.

-The tomato plant was originally from Chile or Ecuador; where the climate is tropical.
-In these countries the plants joyously produce fruits all year around.
-Meanwhile, in other regions tomatoes have a limited annual cycle; to the summer-- to be precise, if they are cultivated in the open air.
+The tomato plant was originally from Chile or Ecuador, where the climate is tropical.
+In these countries, the plants joyously produce fruits all year round.
+Meanwhile, in other regions tomatoes they usually produce only during the summer, when cultivated in the open.

-The tomato comes form the plant family solanacee.
-Its cousin the eggplant, was in those times, the preferred fruit in the Arabic World.
-Today, with the exception of Italian (because the tomato is called pomodoro), the word "tomato" is similar in all other languages- seeing that is was derived from the Aztec word for the plant.
-The original plant that was imported into Europe was called xitomatl, but it actually referred to the "Tomatl."
-The Tomatl was another plant similar to the tomato, but smaller, and the fruits were a greenish-yellow color and today are called "Tomatillo."
+The tomato comes form the plant family of the solanaceae.
+Its cousin the eggplant was, in those times, the preferred fruit in the Arabic World.
+Today, with the exception of Italian (because the tomato is called pomodoro), the word "tomato" is similar in all other languages, because it derived from the original Aztec word for it: the original plant imported into Europe was called xitomatl, but it actually referred to the "Tomatl."
+The Tomatl was another plant similar to the tomato, but smaller, and the fruits were a greenish-yellow color: today, they are called "Tomatillos."
 These tomatoes are still used in Central American cooking.(The Spanish call both tomate).

-Tomatoes were diffused around the whole of the Mediterranean, as the climate was very supportive to their growth, especially in Italy-in the Nocerino-Sarnese region between Naples and Salerno.
-The oldest Italian recipe that is known -- having the tomato incorporated-- is the "Salsa di Pomodoro alla Spagnola" literally Spanish Tomato Sauce and likely showed up in 1692.
+Tomatoes spread through the whole of the Mediterranean, as the climate was favorable to their growth, especially in Italy, in the Nocerino-Sarnese region between Naples and Salerno.
+The oldest Italian recipe including the use of tomato is the "Salsa di Pomodoro alla Spagnola," literally Spanish Tomato Sauce, which showed up in 1692.

 The People of Naples and the Importance of the Tomato

 The tomato is laced with mysterious qualities having the powers to excite, and being labelled as an aphrodisiac.
-For these reasons it was used in potions and magic filters by alchemists in the 1500's and 1600's.
-It is not very clear how or where in Europe this exotic fruit (coming from such an ornamental plant) began to appear on the tables of some courageous farmers.
+For these reasons it was used in potions and magic filters by alchemists in the 1500s and 1600s.
+It is not very clear how or where in Europe this exotic fruit began to be used on the kitchen by some courageous farmers.

-In 1640, a nobleman of Tolone gave a gift to Cardinal Richelieu-- four tomato plants.
-Even in France, men used to offer tomato plants as gifts for their dames-- as an act of love.
-The tomato plant comes from the "New World" and has been refered to as "the Love Apple," translated into many languages as; "Pomme d'Amour" (in French) "Libesapfel" (in German) and "Pomo d'Oro" or apple of gold (in Italian).
+In 1640, a nobleman of Tolone gave a gift to Cardinal Richelieu: four tomato plants.
+Even in France, men used to offer tomato plants as gifts to their dames as an act of love.
+The tomato plant came from the "New World" and was referred to as "the Love Apple," translated into many languages as "Pomme d'Amour" (in French) "Liebesapfel" (in German) and "Pomo d'Oro" or apple of gold (in Italian).
 Each of these definitions refers the tomato as a fruit pertaining to love.

-The first signs of using tomatoes as a consumable fruit was this; used fresh-- then crushed and boiled, as in the making of a tomato sauce.
+Tomato was first used in the kitchen fresh, crushed and boiled, as in the making of a sauce.
 This was seen in various parts of Europe in the 17th century.
-Though at the end of the 1700's, cultivation was aimed at the alimentation of the fruit, that already had a strong influential grip on Europe-- principally in France and southern Italy.
-In 1762, techniques for conservation of the tomato were being studied by Lazzaro Spallanzani.
+In 1762, techniques for conservation of the tomato were studied by Lazzaro Spallanzani.
 The fruits were boiled and then placed into closed containers-in this fashion they weren't altered in any way.
 In France, they were usually consumed by the courts of the king, but in Italy they were consumed among the whole population.
-In 1809, Nicolas Appert, a Parisian cook publicized "The Art of Conserving Alimentary Substances of animal and plant origins," the tomato included.
+In 1809, Nicolas Appert, a Parisian cook publicized "The Art of Conserving Alimentary Substances of animal and plant origins" and the tomato included in his work.

-The United States was luckily introduced to the tomato in the year of 1710.
-Thomas Jefferson began to cultivate tomatoes in 1809, which made him a an original scientist in the tomato growing industry (and to mention his smuggling of pasta machines) in the U.S. Tomatoes were raved about in speeches, served at dinners, and continued to circulate in recipes, but a great deal of uncertainty was still lingering among the Americans concerning its safety.
+The United States were lintroduced to the tomato in the year of 1710.
+Thomas Jefferson began to cultivate tomatoes in 1809, which made him an original scientist in the tomato-growing industry (and let's not mention his smuggling of pasta machines). in the US, tomatoes were raved about in speeches, served at dinners, and continued to circulate in recipes, but a great deal of uncertainty was still lingering among the Americans concerning their safety.
 It proved to be a difficult task to convince the American public that tomatoes were a very safe fruit.
-But all of their worries were finally over when Colonel Robert Gibbon Johnson gave his anecdote--an interesting method-- that was composed of sheer shock which broke the poison tomato syndrome.
+But all of their worries were finally over when Colonel Robert Gibbon Johnson told the story which was to wipe fear away.

-On the 28th of September 1820, at high noon, there he stood in front of the courthouse steps in Salem, New Jersey.
+On the 28th of September 1820, at noon, there he stood in front of the courthouse steps in Salem, New Jersey.
 He announced that he would eat an entire basket of tomatoes.
-A countless crowd gathered to view his zany spectacle that was yet to come.
-He did as promised, and the antsy crowd stood in sheer terror that shrivelled to amazement as he was still standing there before them.
+A countless crowd gathered to view the zany spectacle that was yet to come.
+He did as promised, and the antsy crowd stood in a sheer terror that shrivelled to amazement as they realized nothing happened to him.

-As time went on, however, the tomato was seen by many as a sign of good luck and prosperity.
-It used to be that, if a tomato was placed on a mantle over the fireplace, it was as a promise of prosperity to the family owning the new home, who eventually would start a new life.
+As time went on the tomato was seen by many as a sign of good luck and prosperity.
+If a tomato was placed on a mantlepiece over the fireplace, it was as a promise of prosperity to the family owning the new home, who eventually would start a new life.
 Certain times of the year tomatoes were hard to come by, and could not be grown, so in replacement, tomato sized balls of red fabric were stuffed with sand or sawdust and used in the place of the real ones.
 Comically, a new invention occurred as a result.
 These filled balls also doubled as pincushions!
 This was why pincushions were always replicas of the round red tomato.

 By Jackelin J.Jarvis